 Poly-hydroxy acids (combination of AHAs and BHAs)

-Biologique Recherche Lotion P50v, $59, only available in the U.S. by direct order from Rescue Spa, Vicki Morav, and Toska Spa
+Biologique Recherche Lotion P50v is only available in the U.S. by direct order from Rescue Spa, Vicki Morav, and Toska Spa.

 What should I use?
 A retinol cream or cream with AHAs?

 Although they are similar, they also have separate benefits.

 Both promote rapid skin cell turnover and revealing new skin beneath.
 An aha acts more like a chemical peel, while a retinol encourages your skin to create new cells and boosts collagen production

 Opinions vary whether you need both but if you want to try and use both, dermatologists generally recommend starting gradually when using either as, while they do complement each other, they can lead to irritation, particularly if you have sensitive skin.

 Start with one and after a few weeks, add the other one to your skincare regime.

 I would choose a retinol cream you can use daily and complement this with an AHA that you either use daily, but at the opposite end of the day, or as a weekly exfoliant.